How Shostakovich Survived to Protest Stalin’s Anti-Semitism

 Stalin wanted Soviet composers to write music that was joyful and optimistic.
 Shostakovich often did the opposite.
 He expressed the terror, fear, and frustration of living in Stalinist Russia.
 He said to his friend Isaac Glickman: “Even if they cut off both my hands and I have to hold my pen in my teeth I shall go on writing music.”
 His 4th symphony was prohibited from being performed, and its world premiere took place 25 years after it was written.

 Stalin wanted triumphant music that would glorify himself and the Soviet Union, but Shostakovich outsmarted him.
 His 5th Symphony depicts the murder and horrific realities of the times.
 But in the finale, he composed music with trumpets and kettle drums in D major, the same key as Beethoven’s 9th Symphony, the Ode to Joy!
-Then Shostakovich indicated a metronome number that called for this music to be performed at half the normal sounding speed.
+Near the end of the finale, Shostakovich indicated a metronome number that called for this music to be performed at half the normal sounding speed.

 He said: “The rejoicing is forced, created under threat.
 It’s as if someone were beating you with a stick, saying ‘Your business is rejoicing, your business is rejoicing’, and you rise up, shaky, and go marching off, muttering, ‘Our business is rejoicing.’
 Stalin liked it because he thought Shostakovich was glorifying him, not realizing the composer’s true intent!
 The government dubbed the symphony “A constructive creative answer of a Soviet artist to well deserved criticism”.
 Stalin accepted it and never caught on to Shostakovich’s trick.